 Sometimes you can translate the word filter to a different language to define a pipeline strainer.
-For example, while both are strainers, they both filter, however, pipeline strainers cannot catch small microns, and filters can clog with large debris.
-Furthermore, when selecting the correct pipeline strainers or filters to use, many factors come into play.
+For example, while both are strainers, they filter; however, pipeline strainers cannot catch small microns, and filters can clog with large debris.
+Furthermore, many factors come into play when selecting the correct pipeline strainers or filters to use.

-The first is to determine the material/particle characteristics of an industrial strainer.
+The first is to determine an industrial strainer’s material/particle characteristics.
 Next is to determine the flow rate required.
 Finally, knowing the pressure drop is critical.
 The operating cost and expense of a failed system can be astronomical.
 Also, know if toxic material is flowing through the pipe strainer.
 Usually, the best material is probably stainless steel.

-A velocity of nominally 7 feet per second generally produces a reasonable pressure drop for simplex or duplex strainers for water service.
+A nominally 7 feet per second velocity generally produces a reasonable pressure drop for simplex or duplex strainers for water service.
 However, lower velocities may require service due to the higher viscosity of the material.
 Usually, pressure drops for service are desired within the one to two PSIG range.

 Velocity may range from 3 ft./sec.
 Downward to less than one ft./sec.

-Frequently, specifications do not indicate a working pressure but only a flange connection rating, such as a strainer having 8” 150 LB ASME flanges.
-This flange rating is not indicative of maximum working pressure since the ASME standards permit higher working pressures.
+Specifications frequently do not indicate a working pressure but only a flange connection rating, such as a strainer with 8” 150 LB ASME flanges.
+This flange rating does not indicate maximum working pressure since the ASME standards permit higher working pressures.

 For example, an 8” 150 LB ASME flange can operate at a pressure of 275 PSIG at -20 to 100 F. Design pressures of strainers do not conform to ASME flange ratings of pressure or temperature.

 Typically, a strainer with 8” 150 LB flanges will be designed for 150 PSIG MAWP.
-Only by specifying the same operating pressure and temperature can the correct industrial strainer be selected.
+The correct industrial strainer can be selected by specifying the same operating pressure and temperature.
 In addition, perforation, slot, or mesh size – you should choose basket openings based on the equipment to be protected.

 Applications should not be filtered finer than required since frequent and unnecessary cleaning will result.
 Wedge wire slotted baskets offer a better open area and more excellent resistance to collapse than equivalent perforated plate or mesh-lined baskets.